Alaska Criminal Procedure

 By searching you certify that you are above 18 years of age

-Alaska’s criminal procedure has many steps to *ensure* a suspect really did the crime and to *punish* the guilty.
-It kicks off with arrest warrants and detentions when someone breaks the law and wraps up when the criminal’s charge is passed to the Department of Corrections. **This system helps keep justice fair and square in The Last Frontier.**
+Alaska’s criminal procedure goes through several stages to make sure a suspect did commit the crime and to hold the guilty accountable.
+It starts with arrest warrants and detentions once someone breaks the law and finishes when the Department of Corrections takes charge of the criminal.
+This system keeps justice balanced and straightforward in The Last Frontier.

 From the police station to the court!